ellifteria/ellifteria.github.io/content/index.md

 ## Hi!
 I'm Elli

 I'm an undergraduate student at [Northwestern University](https://www.northwestern.edu/) studying [Computer Science](https://www.mccormick.northwestern.edu/computer-science/).
-I'm starting a Ph.D. in Computer Science & Engineering next year at... `undefined; cannot reference an identifier before its definition`!
+I'm starting a Ph.D. in Computer Science & Engineering next year at the University of Washington!

 I'm passionate about Computing Education, Programming Languages and Software Engineering, and more!
 I'm especially interested in the programming systems—programming languages, IDES, etc.—that learners, data scientists, scientists, and other non-computer scientists and end-user programmers use when interacting with computing, learning, programming, and software engineering.